rabbitmq/rabbitmq-website/site/release-notes/README-3.1.1.txt

 server
 ------
 bug fixes
-25545 revert to treating missing x-match headers as "all" and
+25545 relax validation of x-match binding to headers exchange for
+      compatibility with brokers < 3.1.0
+25546 fix crash when setting a prefetch count multiple times on the
+      same channel
-      relax validation for compatibility with brokers < 3.1.0 25546 fix bug where setting a prefetch count multiple times on the0 same channel while there are active consumers, could lead to an internal error and crash report in the logs 25548 fix vhost validation when setting policies and/or parameters 25549 fix x-expires handling after last consumer disconnects 25555 fail validation of ha-params and ha-sync-mode unless ha-mode is enabled
+25548 fix vhost validation when setting policies and/or parameters 25549 fix x-expires handling after last consumer disconnects 25555 tighten up validation of HA-related policies

 shovel plugin
 -------------